Welcome to Jacksons Family Law department.

-Whilst going through the planning stages for marriage you may wish to consider a pre-nuptial and / or post-nuptial agreement.
-This may not sound romantic but it is a helpful ‘insurance policy’ and a good way to reduce potential disagreements within the marriage relating to property and intended ownership.
+You may wish to consider entering into a pre-nuptial and / or post-nuptial agreement in advance of your wedding day.
+Just as you will enter into contacts for your wedding venue and take out wedding insurance, the pre / post nuptial agreement is the only way to protect any assets that either of you may have acquired prior to the relationship.
 Financial disagreements can be a major cause of marital disputes and are frequently a significant factor in marital breakdown.
 A nuptial agreement is intended to clarify what each party would expect to leave the marriage with, in the event of separation.

 We can help you in all aspects of family law including: